“2025, World Cancer Day”

 - promote collection and use of information for professional and public education;

-Thus MTCC acted consequently addressing this alarming situation by three specific actions:
+Thus MTCC acted consequently, addressing this alarming situation by three specific actions:

 Information: Multilingual Primary and Secondary Prevention Brochures;